SCHEDULE AND AVAILABILITY: This is an update as of 12/28/20.

 That’s the rationale behind why we generally recommend full restorations.
 Obviously, there are bound to be exceptions, but this is what we have found to be the case in a very high percentage of the vintage clocks and clock movements we see.

 We don’t want to see your clock back here every 6 months!
-We are sure there are folks who use this as a strategy for staying in business.
+We are aware that there are folks out there who use this as a strategy for staying in business.
 We don’t.

-While we would love to help (and will), if you are set on a piecemeal repair, there are probably other houses that will engage in this folly.
+While we would love to help (and will), if you are set on a piecemeal repair, there are probably other houses that will engage in this folly–but your prized item and you will suffer.
 We’ve learned our lesson over and over on taking a piecemeal approach, and it ultimately doesn’t make sense for either us or the customer.
-You won’t be happy with piecemeal repairs long term, and we’ll get tired of unpacking and packing your piece!
+You won’t be happy with piecemeal repairs long term, and we’ll get tired of unpacking and packing your item!

 Self Winding Clocks.